jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-24. Verify that when the user hovers over each dropdown link, it appears in light blue on a grey background.
+24. Verify that when the user hovers over each dropdown link, it appears in light blue on a light grey background.

     - Outcome: Pass